Kyle Sweeney: Collegiate career

 Sweeney attended Georgetown University's McDonough School of Business, where he was a three-time All-American long-stick midfielder.
 As a freshman, he was awarded the 2000 ECAC Rookie of the Year.
 He was also named Two-time ECAC Defensive Player of the Year in 2002 and 2001, and was named to the All-ECAC First Team three times.
 He served as co-captain of the 2003 Georgetown Hoyas men's lacrosse team.
 Sweeney set the Georgetown all-time record of 229 ground balls while in college.
 Academically, he was a double major in international business and marketing as well as minor concentration in sociology.

+Sweeney was inducted into the National Lacrosse Hall of Fame in 2023.

 Professional lacrosse career

 Major League Lacrosse

 Sweeney was selected by the Bridgeport Barrage in the 2003 Collegiate Draft, Round 3.
 He followed the team when it moved from Bridgeport, Connecticut, to Philadelphia, Pennsylvania, in 2003.
 Sweeney anchored the defensive unit that helped the Barrage win the MLL championship in 2004, 2006 and 2007.
 When the team folded in 2008, Sweeney moved to Washington Bayhawks for one game, then over to the Boston Cannons, which he led to win the 2011 MLL Championships.
-In 2014 he moved back to the Bayhawks, now located in Chesapeake.
-In 2017, he will begin playing for the New York Lizards.Sweeney has been selected to the MLL All-Star Game nine times, been named All-MLL three times, and has won the Steinfeld Cup four times.
+In 2014 he moved back to the Bayhawks, which relocated in Chesapeake.
+In 2017, he began playing for the New York Lizards.Sweeney has been selected to the MLL All-Star Game nine times, been named All-MLL three times, and has won the Steinfeld Cup four times.
 He is currently ranked third for all-time games played in the league, as well as eighth for all-time ground balls fielded.

 After a fifteen-year career, Sweeney announced his retirement from Major League Lacrosse on August 31, 2017.